Muqtxdir/yaru-remix/src/Icons/README.md

 ## Focus

 The Ubuntu desktop is the target for this icon set.
 As such, Suru development is currently focused the GNOME desktop, and providing the minimum required set of icons for that experience.

-Changes regarding other desktop environments (such as MATE or KDE) are not currently a priority but pull requests or issues regarding those desktops will be reviewed as they come.

 ## "Third-Party" Icons